-Let’s be honest: there’s nothing more disappointing than setting out for a “river hike” only to spend three hours staring at a dense wall of rhododendrons (not that we generally mind that).
+Let’s be honest: there’s nothing more disappointing than setting out for a “river hike” only to spend three hours staring at a dense wall of rhododendron (not that we generally mind that).
 While New River State Park is famous for its ancient, winding waterway, many of its paths keep the star of the show hidden behind a thick canopy of Carolina forest.
 If you’re tired of the “green tunnel” and ready for those clear water payoffs, you’ve come to the right place.
 We’ve scouted the switchbacks and tracked the ridgelines to find the specific stretches where the trees part and the oldest river in North America finally takes center stage.

 Additional Resources